 I do have one stowed away in the attic, containing a reel-to-reel tape of an old Kenny Everett radio show.

-(April 16, 2015) I loved Yanks 82/83 when I moved to Hulme.
+Comment: I loved Yanks, 1982/83 when I moved to Hulme.
 Bargains galore.
 All US cut-outs and cheap.
 I got my whole Curtis Mayfield, Bootsy Collins, Funkadelic albums in there for 79p each.
 One time I bought a David Bowie 'Lifetimes' promo for £4.99 - this was a lot at the time.
 About a week later the same record was going for £200 in the NME classifieds.
 They had a bunch of them in Yanks - should've bought the lot.

-Comment: Loved Yanks used to go there every Saturday from about 1978 onwards.
-It also gets a mention in Tim Burgess book Tim Book Two: Vinyl Adventures from Istanbul to San Francisco.
-(Jan 25, 2017)
+Comment: Loved Yanks, used to go there every Saturday from about 1978 onwards.
+It also gets a mention in Tim Burgess's book Tim Book Two: Vinyl Adventures from Istanbul to San Francisco.

-Yanks was superb, I spent so much time in there.
-Strangely the story about the David Bowie - Lifetimes promo resonates as I bought Kiss Alive II there with the misprinted rear sleeve that added extra tracks which didn't appear on the album (I bought it because I thought it was a different version of the album that I already had).
+Comment: Yanks was superb, I spent so much time in there.
+Strangely the story about the David Bowie - Lifetimes promo resonates as I bought Kiss Alive II there with the misprinted rear sleeve that added extra tracks which didn't appear on the album.
+(I bought it because I thought it was a different version of the album that I already had.)
 There were a few copies of the misprint in stock and now it's seen as one of the holy grails as far as Kiss collectors are concerned.
-Alas I sold mine ages ago pre internet days and had no idea of it's value.
+Alas!
+I sold mine ages ago, pre-internet days, and had no idea of its value.

-In 1978/79 I was in HMV on Market Street in Manchester (the old one ) with my ex husband.
-To our amazement David Johansen of The New York Dolls/David Johansen band walked in with his band who were playing a gig in Manchester that night.
+Comment: In 1978/79 I was in HMV on Market Street in Manchester (the old one ) with my ex-husband.
+To our amazement David Johansen of The New York Dolls/David Johansen Band walked in with his band who were playing a gig in Manchester that night.
 We got talking to him and he was looking for Sandie Shaw albums and other female vocalists.
-We took them to Yanks Records and he was in his element couldn't believe the selection of sixties artists in there.
-Always loved that Record Store later Power Cuts which was a regular haunt for us.... think David Johansen was pretty impressed as well.
+We took them to Yanks Records and he was in his element, couldn't believe the selection of sixties artists in there.
+Always loved that record store, later Power Cuts which was a regular haunt for us... think David Johansen was pretty impressed as well.